top of page

 If you don’t feel confident exploring the country independently, there are numerous tours of Morocco's Imperial Cities.
 Having a local guide/driver at the helm will not only ensure you get the most out of the time you have available but they will offer unique insights into each destination that will elevate the experience.

-Viator is a great starting point if you’re searching for tours of Morocco’s Imperial Cities as you can read the reviews from previous guests to decide if a tour is right for you.
+Viator and GetYourGuide are great starting points if you’re searching for tours of Morocco’s Imperial Cities as you can read the reviews from previous guests to decide if a tour is right for you.
 This private 6-day tour of the Imperial Cities is highly recommended, as is this week-long adventure from Casablanca.
 Most of the tours can be customised to your interests and travel plans, with alternative departure/arrival points available.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you